 - 2015: Impact Corps – deep student engagements as consultants, interns, researchers, and partners for organizations in areas such as impact investing, social enterprise management, and cross-sector community development.

-- 2016: Ross Open Road – MBAs create a social entrepreneurship tour of the USA in May, co-sponsored by Zell Lurie Institute and the Center for Social Impact.
+- 2016: Ross Open Road – MBAs create a social entrepreneurship tour of the USA in May, co-sponsored by Zell Lurie Institute and Business Impact.

 - 2017: Preferred Internships/Change Agents – student internships with regional social entrepreneurs open up, and BBAs form a strategic intern program.